gatsbyjs/gatsby/docs/docs/unit-testing.md

 directory, create a file called `typeface-montserrat.js` and another called `typeface-merriweather.js`, each with the content `{}`.
 Any file in the mocks folder which has a name that matches that of a node_module is automatically used as a mock.

 Run the tests again now and it should all work!
 You should get a message about the snapshot being written.
 This is created in a `__snapshots__` directory next to your tests.
 If you take a look at it, you will see that it is a JSON representation of the `<Bio />` component.
-It is recommended that you check your snapshot files into your SCM repository so that anyone can see if the tests have stopped matching.
+You should check your snapshot files into your SCM repository so that anyone can see if the tests have stopped matching.

 If you make changes that mean you need to update the snapshot, you can do this by running `yarn test -u`.